 - Bronchoscopy (diagnostic and therapeutic): A biopsy may be performed if the etiology is uncertain despite imaging (e.g., to exclude malignancy) and mucus plugs can be removed.

-- Treatment: surgical resection if there is concurrent infection or symptomatic compression of normal lung tissue
+- Treatment: surgical resection if cases of recurrent infection or symptomatic compression of normal lung tissue

 The differential diagnoses listed here are not exhaustive.